 Abuse or neglect can take many forms.
 Click on the types of abuse below to find out more about each type.

 This may involve a person being made to take part in sexual activity when they do not, or cannot, agree to this.
 It includes rape, indecent exposure, inappropriate looking or touching, or sexual activity where the other person is in a position of power or authority.

 This includes misusing or stealing a person’s money or belongings, fraud, postal or internet scams tricking people out of money, or pressuring a person into making decisions about their financial affairs, including decisions involving wills and property.

 This involves not meeting a person’s physical, medical or emotional needs, either deliberately, or by failing to understand these.
 It includes ignoring a person’s needs, or not providing the person with essential things to meet their needs, such as medication, food, water, shelter and warmth.

-This involves a person being unable, or unwilling, to care for their own essential needs, including their health or surroundings (for example, their home may be infested by rats or very unclean, or there may be a fire risk due to their obsessive hoarding).
+This involves a person being unable, or unwilling, to care for their own essential needs, including their health or surroundings (for example, their home may be very unclean, or there may be a fire risk due to their hoarding).

-This includes being controlled, shouted at, ridiculed or bullied, threatened, humiliated, blamed or controlled by intimidation or fear.
+This includes being blamed or controlled by intimidation or fear, shouted at, ridiculed or bullied, threatened, or humiliated.
 It includes harassment, verbal abuse, online or mobile phone bullying and isolation.

 This includes forms of harassment, ill-treatment, threats or insults because of a person’s race, age, culture, gender, gender identity, religion, sexuality, physical or learning disability, or mental-health needs.
 Discriminatory abuse can also be called ‘hate crime’.